LordAmit/Brightness/README.md

 I have found only three requirements till now.

 1. Python - Linux should have it by default
-2. WxWidgets - the UI was written using Python WxWidgets
+2. Python WxWidgets - the UI was written using Python WxWidgets
 3. xrandr - that's what the program uses in the backend to control the brightness of your monitor!

 ## It does not detect my monitors properly.